RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

     - Sufficiently certain
     - Sufficiently complete
     - Promise must NOT Illusory
-      - A promise is discretionary - don’t have to do it
+      - A promise is discretionary - don't have to do it
   - Completeness Overview
     - Parties must have reached agreement on all of its essential terms.
       - What is an essential term?